When is nonreciprocity relevant?

 Since the two fields are independent under the unperturbed dynamics, we can average them separately.
 Using we find

 where the susceptibility $\chi \equiv \partial \langle \phi_1\rangle/\partial h_1|_{h_1=0}$ is given by the integral of the response function \eqref{eq:susceptibility_def}.

 We now compare the scaling of this correction with the unperturbed order parameter when $T\to T_c$ by computing $\delta\langle\phi_1\rangle/\langle\phi_1\rangle_0$.
 Because the correction is proportional to $\langle\phi_2 \rangle_0$ and the two fields are identical before the introduction of the perturbation, the correction due to nonreciprocity will dominate (i.e. $\delta\langle\phi_1\rangle/\langle\phi_1\rangle_0 \to \infty$ as $T \to T_c$) as long as the susceptibility diverges at the transition.
 In terms of the critical exponent $\gamma$ ($\chi \sim |T-T_c|^{-\gamma}$), our criterion for the relevance of the nonreciprocal perturbation reads $\gamma > 0$ (row 2 in Table~\ref{figtab:schematic}).
 This is the case for Model A as well as most physical systems, and in particular for all equilibrium ones \cite{tauber2014critical} \footnote{Equilibrium systems are characterized by a diverging correlation-length $\xi$ in the correlation function.
-Through the fluctuation-dissipation theorem, this translates in a response function $\chi$ diverging as $\xi^{2-\eta}$ with $\eta>0$.}.
+Through the fluctuation-dissipation theorem, this translates in a response function $\chi$ diverging as $\xi^{2-\eta}$ with $\eta>0$.
+This is not necessarily true out of equilibrium, since FDT need not hold.}.

 This result is in agreement with numerical simulations of two nonreciprocally coupled Ising models \cite{Avni2025}, whose corresponding field theory is similar to the one considered here, with some irrelevant higher order terms.
 It is also in agreement with renormalization group studies of similar field theories~\cite{Risler2004,Risler2005,Daviet2024, Zelle2024}.
 These works find that the transition to order is destroyed in 2D, while in 3D the ordered phase exhibits persistent oscillations and the critical exponents are significantly modified, becoming compatible with the 3D XY universality class (Fig.~\ref{fig:CriticalExponents}).